Food Handler Permits

 - Safeway - http://www.utahfoodhandlers.com/

-- Once you have completed the course bring your picture I.D, this Food Handler Application filled out if possible and certificate if possible to Suite 140 to pick up your Food Handler Permit.
+- Once you have completed the approved online course bring your picture I.D, this Food Handler Application filled out if possible and certificate of completion from the online course if possible to Suite 140 to pick up your Food Handler Permit.
 Mon.-Thurs.
-7am-6pm or call 435-277-2440 or email us at firstname.lastname@example.org to have permit mailed to you.
+7am-6pm or call 435-277-2440 or email us at firstname.lastname@example.org to have your permit mailed to you.